Vlad1805/blogmates-backend/README.md

 - All fields are optional
 - `profile_picture` is stored as binary data in the database and should be sent as a base64 encoded string
 - `profile_picture_content_type` should be the MIME type of the image (e.g., 'image/jpeg', 'image/png')
+- `biography` is a text field with a maximum length of 500 characters
 - Only the authenticated user can update their own profile
 - The response includes all profile fields, including those that were not updated
 - When receiving the profile data, the `profile_picture` will be returned as a base64 encoded string for JSON compatibility